Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Foods

-The inclusive package of a trek to Poonhill includes three meals: breakfast, lunch, and dinner.
+The inclusive package of a trek to Poon Hill includes three meals: breakfast, lunch, and dinner.
 Breakfast is the most important meal of the day, and it begins before the initial stretch of the trek.
-The menus for breakfast include soups, oatmeal, roti, chapati, pancakes, toast with jam, scrambled eggs, and fried eggs.
+The breakfast menus include soups, oatmeal, roti, chapati, pancakes, toast with jam, scrambled eggs, and fried eggs.

-Meals during the Poon Hill trek can range from a wide variety of cuisines.
+Meals during the Poon Hill trek offer a wide variety of cuisines.
 Let’s take a closer look at the food menus that trekkers can get during their trek.

-- Breakfast: Simple Breakfast (Eggs, any item with hashbrown potato, toast or Gurung or Tibetan Bread, Pancake, Muesli, Oat Porridge, etc.)
+- Breakfast: Simple Breakfast (Eggs, any item with hashbrown potato, toast, Gurung or Tibetan Bread, Pancake, Muesli, Oat Porridge, etc.)

-- Lunch: Nepali Thali (Plain Rice, Lentil soup, Potato Curry, Green Vegetable, Papadam, Tomato Hot spicy, Chicken curry optional), Macaroni, Spaghetti, Potato item, Mo.Mo or dumplings, Pizza, fried rice, Fried Noodles, French fries, etc.
+- Lunch: Nepali Thali (Plain Rice, Lentil Soup, Potato Curry, Green Vegetables, Papadam, Tomato Hot and Spicy, Chicken Curry optional), Macaroni, Spaghetti, Potato Item, Mo.Mo or dumplings, Pizza, fried rice, Fried Noodles, French fries, etc.

-- Dinner: Nepali Thali (Plain Rice, Lentil soup, Potato Curry, Green Vegetable, Papadam, Tomato Hot spicy or pickle, Chicken curry optional), Macaroni, Spaghetti, Potato item, Mo.Mo or dumplings, Pizza, fried rice, Fried Noodles, French fries, etc.
+- Dinner: Nepali Thali (Plain Rice, Lentil Soup, Potato Curry, Green Vegetables, Papadum, Tomato, Hot and Spicy, or Pickle, Chicken Curry Optional), Macaroni, Spaghetti, Potato Item, Mo.Mo or dumplings, Pizza, fried rice, Fried Noodles, French fries, etc.

-- Dessert: Fresh fruit (apple, orange, pomegranates, banana, and any seasonal fruit) served as a sweet dessert.
+- Dessert: Fresh fruit (apple, orange, pomegranate, banana, and any seasonal fruit) served as a sweet dessert.

 Accommodation

+Teahouses, lodges, and guesthouses are the most standard accommodations available along the Ghorepani Poon Hill Trek.
 The Annapurna region is home to the traditional hill communities of Gurungs and Magars.
-The area around the Poonhill trekking trail is dotted with villages from these communities.
-The Ghorepani Poonhill trek is a teahouse trek, which means you will stay in various teahouses as you travel from one town to another.
-Along the trek, popular stopovers such as Ulleri, Ghorepani, and Ghandruk offer numerous teahouses for accommodation.
+They run the accommodations along the route, offering shelter and meals to trekkers.
+The Ghorepani Poon Hill trek is a teahouse trek, which means you will stay in various teahouses as you travel from one place to another.
+Along the trek, we will stay overnight in popular stops like Ulleri, Ghorepani, and Tadapani.

-Accommodation in Poon Hill Trek includes staying in such teahouses.
 Teahouses are similar to mountain lodges in the European Alps.
 These small wooden structure houses provide basic lodging facilities for trekkers.
 A typical teahouse will have twin beds with a foamed mattress.
-You will be provided with a pillow and quilt.
-These houses are usually kept warm with a Bukhara stove built in the diner of the lodge.
-There are hot water shower facilities available.
-Also, these lodges have wifi facilities.
+You will be provided with a pillow and a quilt.
+These houses are usually kept warm with a Bukhara stove built in the dining room of the lodge.
+Hot water shower and Wi-Fi facilities are available for an extra charge.
+During your stay in these small but cozy teahouses, you can get a glimpse at the local culture.
+Similarly, you will experience the warm hospitality of Nepal, enriching your Poon Hill Trek.

 Preparing for the Poon Hill Trek – Fitness & Permits